igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 * loss of edges causes wrong estimation of spin periods and therefore wrong RTT measurements;

-* application-limited senders cause the spin bit to measure the application delays instead of network delays.
+* application-limited senders cause the Spin bit to measure the application delays instead of network delays.

-Unlike the spin bit, which is set in every packet transmitted on the network, the delay bit is set only once per round trip.
+Unlike the Spin bit, which is set in every packet transmitted on the network, the Delay bit is set only once per round trip.

-When the delay bit is used, a single packet with a marked bit (the delay bit) bounces between a client and a server during the entire connection lifetime.
+When the Delay bit is used, a single packet with a marked bit (the Delay bit) bounces between a client and a server during the entire connection lifetime.
 This single packet is called "delay sample".